 - Ruling Issued May 29th, 2025 - The Court of International Trade (CIT) issued a combined opinion in V.O.S Selections Inc. et al v.
 Donald J. Trump et al: Court No. 25-66 and The State of Oregon et al v.
 Donald J. Trump et al: Court No 25-77.
 The CIT finds that the International Emergency Economic Powers Act does not authorize the President to impose by executive order the additional duty provisions for fentanyl and reciprocal tariffs. - President Trump's Administration filed a request for a stay of the order which would suspend the order until a ruling on an appeal could be determined.
 The Court of Appeals granted an administrative stay of order on May 29th, 2025 until they could consider President Trump's appeal.
-This could eventually end in the Supreme Court making the final ruling. - No immediate changes are expected in CBP's collection of IEEPA duties. - If the CIT order is upheld or the stay of order is denied the below changes should result: - Original IEEPA tariff duties enacted on February 1st and March 4th 2025 would no longer be collected.
+This could eventually end in the Supreme Court making the final ruling. - The Court of Appeals for the Federal Circuit announced on June 10th, 2025 they had approved the longer stay of order while they considered the case.
+They also stated that because this case held "issues of exceptional importance" they would expedite the consideration.
+The CAFC will hold oral arguments on July 31st, 2025 and the case will be considered by the full CAFC comprised of 12 judges when usually it would be a three-judge panel. - No immediate changes are expected in CBP's collection of IEEPA duties. - If the CIT order is upheld or the stay of order is expired the below changes should result: - Original IEEPA tariff duties enacted on February 1st and March 4th 2025 would no longer be collected.
 (20%) - Canada and Mexico IEEPA duties for non-USMCA eligible goods would no longer be collected.
 (25%) - Reciprocal IEEPA duties for all countries would no longer be collected.
 (Currently 10%) - Trade Agreements that were established with the United Kingdom and China would be called into question as they were established in reaction to the IEEPA executive orders. - It is not clear if the CIT order is upheld whether refunds for duties that are already collected will be issued.
 The first shipments from the original IEEPA tariff changes were processed on or after February 4th, 2025.
 This would mean that liquidation of those entries would be in December 2025.
 This would allow for protests to be filed in early June 2026 which leaves importers of record with time to pursue refunds if they are made available.